No Bad Questions About ML

 How does zero-shot learning work?

-Zero-shot learning involves classes that a model is aware of, classes a model needs to generalize about, as well as auxiliary information to assist the model in classifying unknown objects.
+Zero-shot learning involves classes that a model is aware of, classes it needs to generalize about, and auxiliary information to assist the model in classifying unknown objects.
 This is based on how humans observe new objects, such as an unknown animal, and use pre-existing knowledge to classify them.

 If someone has never seen a lion and comes to the zoo and sees this animal, they will begin to infer what it could be based on their pre-existing knowledge of other animals.
 They do know what a cat and dog are, as well as other common animals, such as various birds and fish.
 The process looks like this: